Junnielexia/DATA-ANALYSIS-TRAINING/README.md

 5. **VBA Programming:** Visual Basic for Applications (VBA) is a programming language that can be used to automate tasks in Excel.
 With VBA, you can create custom functions, automate data entry tasks, and even build custom user interfaces.
 6. **Power Query and Power Pivot:** Power Query and Power Pivot are advanced Excel features that allow you to perform complex data transformations and create custom data models.
 Power Query allows you to connect to external data sources and transform data before bringing it into Excel, while Power Pivot allows you to create relationships between tables and perform advanced calculations.
 ***
-# A practical guide to Analsing a dataset in excel
+# A practical guide to Analsing a dataset in excel:
 basic steps you can follow to analyze a dataset using Excel:
 1. **Prepare your data:** Before you can analyze your data, you need to make sure it's in the right format.
 This means cleaning and organizing your data so that it's easy to work with.
 You can use Excel's data cleaning and formatting tools to do this.
 2. **Import your data:** If your data is in an external file, you need to import it into Excel.
 You can do this using Excel's built-in import tools, which allow you to import data from a variety of sources, including CSV files, databases, and web pages.